 In sailing, the points of sail are the No Go Zone, Close Haul, Close Reach, Beam Beach, Broad Reach, and Run.
-Understanding what each of these means and your sail’s position could help you push or pull your sailboat forward.
+Understanding each of these and your sail’s position could help you push or pull your sailboat forward.

 Remembering The Points Of Sail

 When you are learning to sail a boat, you must understand the points of sail.
 Some of the terms can be confusing; I know I have been there and gotten confused.